ssimmons122/02-portfolio/README.md

 # Professional-ish Portfolio

 ## Description
-This application is be a compliation of projects I've completed and in the process up continually updating.
+This application is a compilation of projects I've completed and will be continuously updating.
 They will be personal projects as well as those completed in the course of the OSU bootcamp.

 ## Usage
 This portfolio will be used to showcase acquired skills via work samples for potential employers.
-It (ideally) will be updated as our knowledge set grows with examples of the previous weeks lesson.
+It (ideally) will be updated as our knowledge set grows with examples from the previous week's lesson.

 ## Visual
 Screencastify video: https://drive.google.com/file/d/1AMVNOMPdeSA0m5ZlULJv84m99e41MrFj/view <br>